Oliver Miller Homestead

 The Oliver Miller Homestead, site of the James Miller House, is a public museum that commemorates pioneer settlers of Western Pennsylvania.
 It is located in Allegheny County, Pennsylvania's South Park 10 mi south of downtown Pittsburgh in South Park Township.

-The Millers were among the first families in the area when the land was opened for settlement in 1769 - 1770.
-Oliver Miller died in 1782, a decade before the Whiskey Rebellion, which put the property at the center of early-American history.
-His son, James Miller, inherited the farm.
+The Millers were among the first families in the area when the land was opened for settlement in 1769, a year after The New Purchase was completed at Ft.
+Stanwix the year prior.
+This location is primarily associated with the Whiskey Rebellion which put the property at the center of early-American history.
+With that said, the incident at the Miller farm during the Whiskey Rebellion did not happen at this location, but rather next door at William Miller's farm.
+Oliver Miller Sr.'s son, James Miller, inherited the farm in 1782 when his father, Oliver Miller Sr., died.
 In 1794, US Marshal David Lennox was led to the home of William Miller, brother of James, by John Neville (who was related to the Millers through marriage) to issue a writ of non-compliance for not registering his still.
 It came with a steep fine and a summons to Philadelphia.
 Varying accounts of the event are in agreement that a shot was fired during the confrontation at William Miller's home by someone in the group of men who confronted the marshal.
 They were probably farmhands working in the field.
 The eye-witness account states their language was unknown to Lenox and Neville, which might have been a variation of Irish or Scottish.
 William Miller's homestead was located on South Park Golf Course, just up the lane from his brother's property.
 William was the captain of the local militia, and fate would have it that on the same day, the militia was drilling at Mingo Creek.
 Word quickly reached the militia about the event that had taken place at William's property which culminated in the assault on Neville's home in the coming days.

 It was added to the National Register of Historic Places in 1975.